 Pursuant to CMMC Section 13-275 (Development Project Review Procedures), the project required a traffic study to be prepared because it is estimated to generate one-hundred (100) or more vehicle trips during a peak hour period.
-A Traffic and Parking

-Study, prepared by Stantec has been completed that evaluates the project's effect on traffic conditions and local circulation.
+A Traffic and Parking Study, prepared by Stantec has been completed that evaluates the project's effect on local traffic conditions and circulation.
 The Study also evaluated on-site and off-site circulation in relationship to potential impacts on the adjacent rights-of-way, and intersection level-of-service (see Attachment No. 8).
-The Study concludes that the project would not exceed the City's acceptable traffic levels, provides adequate parking, and the restaurant/drive-through operations will not interfere with nearby road traffic/circulation.
+The Study concludes that the project would not exceed the City's acceptable traffic levels, provides adequate parking, and the restaurant and drive-through operations will not interfere with nearby traffic/circulation.
 The Public Works Department has reviewed the Study and agrees with its findings and conclusions.

-In preparation of the Study, traffic and circulation empirical data were collected at three Raising Cane's locations, including the existing Costa Mesa location at 3150 Harbor Boulevard.
+Empirical data was collected from other Raising Cane's locations for the Traffic Study, including the existing Costa Mesa location at 3150 Harbor Boulevard.
 A trip generation analysis was completed and concluded that the proposed restaurant would generate 1,051 total daily trips and a maximum of 161 peak hour trips.
 Additionally, the Study evaluated seven key intersections located nearby the project and concluded that with the additional traffic created by the project, all of the intersection would continue to operate with minimal delays at a level-of-service (LOS) "C" or better (see the Below Table 2).